How to Get the Covid-19 Vaccine at Walmart

 How can I get a Covid-19 vaccine at Walmart?

-Walmart is already helping to administer the Moderna vaccine to healthcare workers in New Mexico.
-Eventually, it will offer vaccines at the more than 5,000 Walmart and Sam’s Club pharmacy locations throughout the United States.
+Walmart had already been helping to administer the Moderna vaccine in New Mexico and Arkansas and is now expanding to seven more states (Georgia, Indiana, Louisiana, Maryland, New Jersey, South Carolina, and Texas) as well as Chicago and Puerto Rico.
 First up will be essential workers, first responders, and older Americans in “Priority 1B” and “Priority 1C” as designated by the CDC Advisory Committee on Immunization Practices.

 Next, here are the vaccine facts you should know.